-The main focus in sessions will be on where you are now and what brings you to counselling and psychotherapy in the present.
+The main focus in sessions will be on where you are now and what brings you to therapy in the present.
 It is worthwhile exploring childhood experiences when they have relevance for current difficulties, but I essentially work with clients in the here and now.

 'Does counselling and psychotherapy basically mean you give me advice?'

 No. There may well be times when I make suggestions but my role is to work with you to find the solutions that are right for you.
 I believe we are each our own best expert and each of us needs to find the answers that are right for us.
 My role is to help you get clear on what those answers are for you.
 What might be the best solution or way forward for one person could be quite wrong for someone else.
 One of the benefits of therapy is developing a clearer sense of what does and does not work for you and becoming your own advisor.